smartdevicelink/sdl_evolution/proposals/NNNN-java-suite-clean_up.md

 - [@RestrictTo](https://developer.android.com/studio/write/annotations#restrict): defines the visibility of a method/member variable (ie, subclasses, library, etc)

 #### Refactor Package and Class Names

 As previously described in the "Consistent Formatting" section, some of the packages and class names don't follow the Java standard.
 These include package names that have capital letters in them.
 Other classes are in packages that don't align well; these would be moved to packages that fit them better.
 For example, `SystemCapabilityManager` is in the proxy package, but should be in the manager package. `SdlSession` is in the `SdlConnection` package but can be moved to another package such as `proxy` or `protocol` where that makes more sense.

+##### Refactor Sample Projects and Unit Test Folders

+The JavaSE and JavaEE smaple projects should mimic the same folder structure as the Android project, so this cleanup should work match that.
+Platform specific unit tests will also be moved into more project specific folders to enable platform specific unit test runs.

 ### Implement Accepted Proposals